PureStorage-OpenConnect/horizon-pure-ui/README.rst

             # API Token for Flash Array
             'api_token': '661f9687-0b1e-7b0d-e07d-1e776d50f9eb',

-            # The "host" config option for the Cinder Volume service
-            'cinder_host': 'trusty-devstack-master-master-20161004-142340',

             # The backend name for the Flash Array, typically this is the value
             # set in the "enabled_backends" section of cinder.conf
             'backend_name': 'pure-iscsi',
         },
         # Repeat for additional arrays
     ]

-In an Active/Active Cinder environment, you must add each array twice.
-Once for each `cinder_host`.

 The basic idea is that for each Cinder backend+Pure Storage Flash Array you provide a mapping and credential information.
 This file would ideally be